Kelinz74/TheTechAcademyBasicC-SharpProjects/README.md

 - Created a  method named SayName().
 - Created a class called Employee to inherit from the person class.
 - Implemented the SayName method inside of the employee class.
-- In the Main() method, instantiated the Empolyee object with firstName sample and lastName Student.
+- In the Main() method, instantiated the Employee object with firstName sample and lastName Student.
 - Called the SayName() method on the object.

 ### [Polymorphism Submission Assignment](https://github.com/Kelinz74/TheTechAcademyBasicC-SharpProjects/tree/main/PolymorphismSubmissionAssignment)